 For 2013-14, STFC's annual budget is £489 million

-The Innovations Directorate is responsible for delivering and developing the effective transfer of knowledge between the STFC, universities, industries and other organisations.
+The Business and Innovation Directorate is responsible for delivering and developing the effective transfer of knowledge between the STFC, universities, industries and other organisations.

 It is also responsible for developing strategies and co-ordinating implementation plans for increasing the economic impact of the STFC’s investments in universities, its own facilities and the international laboratories.